 The condominiums feature single level living and are in three story buildings.
 Each unit has from from approximately 725 to 1,050 square feet, two bedrooms and two baths.
 They also have an assigned parking spot.
 The town homes are also single story and have two bedrooms, two baths and an assigned parking spot.
 They cluster around a swimming pool or a garden, offering a soothing view.
 The single family homes have up to 1,850 square feet, two to three bedrooms, two baths, an attached two car garage and a sunroom.
 Exteriors are generally white, tan and gray, and lawns are nicely manicured with palm trees, crepe myrtles, fruit trees and flowering bushes.

-Amenities are extensive and include 10 swimming pools, fishing lakes, a wi-fi area, a spa, tennis courts, bocce ball courts, a clubhouse and more.
+Amenities are extensive and include four swimming pools, three fishing lakes, a wi-fi area, a spa, tennis courts, bocce ball courts, a clubhouse and more.
 Social clubs and groups meet to discuss books, learn about computers, play poker, study the bible and dance.
 An activity director ensures that there is always something to do.

 Fort Myers has festivals, beaches, golf courses, museums, shopping and nearly anything else a retiree could want.
 It is also home to Lee Memorial Hospital, which is accredited by the Joint Commission.

 This area has summer high temperatures in the low 90s and winter temperatures in the 50s and 60s.
 On average, Fort Myers receives 55 inches of rain per year.